Thank you for signing up to . You will receive a verification email shortly.

-So, whether you’re experiencing an early menopause or grappling with one of the three stages of menopause, this advice from medical and nutritional experts will guide you through how to eat right and how to get the most out of your diet at this time.
+So, whether you're experiencing early menopause (opens in new tab) or grappling with one of the three stages of menopause, (opens in new tab) this advice from medical and nutritional experts will guide you through how to eat right and how to get the most out of your diet at this time.

 What is a menopause diet and how can it help your symptoms?

-“Food can transform your health, and it’s the same for hormones and the menopause transition,” says Nicki Williams, an award-winning nutritionist and founder of the website Happy Hormones for Life.
+"Food can transform your health, and it's the same for hormones and the menopause transition," says Nicki Williams, an award-winning nutritionist and founder of the website Happy Hormones for Life (opens in new tab).

 "Hormones need a steady stream of nutrients for them to work efficiently.
 Without the right nutrients your menopause symptoms can worsen.
 Your natural instinct is to go for a fast fix with the wrong foods (carbs, sugar, bad fats).
 This makes things even worse," she explains.

-Jackie Lynch, a nutritional therapist and founder of the WellWellWell clinic, and author of The Happy Menopause adds: “A diet that helps to regulate the body’s response to stress is very important in managing menopause symptoms.
+Jackie Lynch, a nutritional therapist and founder of the WellWellWell clinic (opens in new tab), and author of The Happy Menopause (opens in new tab) adds: "A diet that helps to regulate the body’s response to stress is very important in managing menopause symptoms.
 There are lots of ways that nutrition can help to manage menopause symptoms.
-For me, the thing to focus on is a diet to support hormone balance.”
+For me, the thing to focus on is a diet to support hormone balance (opens in new tab)."